-According to your genotype, you do not have a special predisposition to develop high levels of kindness.
+According to your genotype, you have a predisposition to develop high levels of kindness.
 Other genetic and clinical factors may influence.
-Kindness is a trait considered one of the 'big five,' which are used to describe and classify individual differences in personality, along with openness to experience, conscientiousness, extraversion, and neuroticism.
+Kindness is a trait considered one of the 'big five', which are used to describe and classify individual personality differences, along with openness to experience, conscientiousness, extraversion, and neuroticism.
 Several of these are analyzed in other sections of this report.